Tangasisi

 The ward covers an area of 38.9 km2, and has an average elevation of 27 m.
 According to the 2012 census, the ward has a total population of 19,149.
 The ward was the birthplace, home of national poet Shaaban bin Robert in Vibamba village and is also his final resting place at Machui village.

+Administration

+The postal code for Tangasisi Ward is 21112.

+The ward is divided into the following neighborhoods (Mitaa):